irving/no_secret_rulers_act/README.md

 - **Read and Comment on the Bill**: We welcome feedback from legal experts, activists, and engaged citizens.
 Use Issues or Pull Requests to propose edits or raise concerns.
 - **Share the Press Kit**: Materials in the `press-kit/` folder are designed for wide distribution.
 Adapt them as needed for local outreach.
 - **Use the Talking Points**: If you're helping to promote the NSRA, the `talking-points` file is a great place to start.
 (Note: Coming soon!)
 - **Contribute Milestones**: If you're tracking events or pushing legislative steps, feel free to propose updates to the `milestones` file once created.
+Or create it!
+Whatever works.

 ---

 ## Editor's Note

 Most of the text in this repository was written by ChatGPT.
-There has been some human editing, some things getting more than others.
-The legislation was the result of several editing sessions, as I thought about new issues to be incorporated several times.
+There has been some human editing.
+The legislation was the result of several editing sessions, as I thought about new issues to be incorporated.
 Anyway, this is not a final product.
 It's just a starting point.

 ---